 - Multiple sclerosis

-Other Information on the Alaska Medical Marijuana License Process
+Other Information on the AK Medical Marijuana License Process

-Whether you have an MMJ card or are an adult aged 21+, you are allowed to purchase and possess up to an ounce of cannabis.
+Whether you have an MMJ card or are an adult aged 21+, you can purchase and possess up to an ounce of cannabis.
 Alternatively, you can buy up to 7 grams of cannabis concentrate.

 Adults can cultivate a maximum of six cannabis plants at home, though only three can be mature at one time.
 You are not allowed to have more than 12 in a dwelling with six flowering crops, regardless of how many adults live there.

-You can only use cannabis in a private residence.
-You can receive a fine of up to $100 for public consumption on your first offense.
-You are also not allowed to possess MMJ on the 54 million acres of federal land in Alaska.
+Outside these safe zones, you can receive a fine of up to $100 for public consumption on your first offense.
+You are also not allowed to possess MMJ on Alaska’s 54 million acres of federal land.

 Out-of-state MMJ cards are currently not accepted in Alaska.
 However, adults aged 21+ can purchase cannabis recreationally.